Rebound in insurance stocks lifts UK's FTSE

 The FTSE, which rose 14.4 percent in 2013 to post its best annual gain since 2009, has failed to break above the 6,900 point level so far this year and is down by around 2 percent since the start of 2014.

 “We’re not saying we’re not going to go any higher, but we’re just reducing our risk on the upside,” he said.
-(Additional reporting by Francesco Canepa; Editing by Sonya Hepinstall)
+(Additional reporting by Francesco Canepa; Editing by Susan Fenton)